 - accurate and kept up to date;

-- not be stored for any longer than is necessary to achieve the purposes for which the data are collected and subsequently used; and
+- stored for no longer than is necessary to achieve the purposes for which the data are collected and subsequently used; and

 - processed in a manner that secures the appropriate security of the personal data.